IS303-Steffen/a07-currency-converter/README.md

 You also need to ensure that the inputted currency actually exists in the `conversion_rates` dictionary.
 You might find the dictionary `.get()` function useful.
 You could also use `in` with an if statement.
 How you do it is up to you.
 - When an invalid value for a currency is entered, you should print out:
   - `<entered currency variable> is not a valid currency.
 Please try again.`
-    - For example, `three bucks is not a valid number.
+    - For example, `LOL is not a valid currency.
 Please try again.`
   - Then, restart gathering inputs from the very beginning, meaning ask for a dollar amount again.
     - Please don't write it so that you only ask for a currency again.
 That is a great idea, but I wrote the automated tests to assume the user would start from the very beginning, so just code it that way even if you'd prefer to do it another way.